Tower Lifeboat Station: History

 A new search and rescue service for the River Thames was announced on 22 January 2001.
 The RNLI was asked by the Government to provide lifeboat cover, the first time it had been specifically asked to cover a river rather than estuarial waters.
-This came as a result of the findings of the Thames Safety Inquiries into the collision between the pleasure cruiser Marchioness and the dredger Bowbelle, which resulted in the loss of 51 lives in 1989.
+This came as a result of the findings of the Thames Safety Inquiry into the collision between the pleasure cruiser Marchioness and the dredger Bowbelle, which resulted in the loss of 51 lives in 1989.

-In 2002 a lifeboat station was established at Tower Pier.
-An E class lifeboat was placed on service at 12:00 on 2 January when the new search and rescue arrangements for the tidal reaches of the River Thames came into operation.